stephens-isonishi/food_android_app/README.md

 # Food Classification Android App
-Documentation on different approaches taken with An android app that can recognize food.
+Documentation on different approaches taken with an android app that can recognize food.
 Focus is more on the backend/model.

 ## Current status
-Model done.
+Model (available in [revised_transfer_learning](revised_transfer_learning.py)) done.
 App not working properly.
 Looking at other app frameworks at the moment and considering building mostly from scratch.
 Model achieved 97% accuracy with 86% validation accuracy.
 Further optimization may be possible, but is not a priority at the moment.

 ## Summary/TL;DR
 Started with SqueezeNet Model, training went well (around 70% accuracy), but had lots of difficulty in converting the Keras file (h5 file) to a TF Lite file.
 Created a more successful Inception V3 transfer learning model with 97% accuracy.
 For the front-end, found the tutorial "Tensorflow for Poets 2" to be quite smooth and acceptable, replaced the graph.lite and labels.txt files with my own.
 After loading model, app shows very inaccurate results.
 Attempted to check if image from phone was getting cut off in conversion process using TextureView and Bitmap, but debugging was too time-consuming.
 Considering building from scratch.

+## History

-## Background
+### Background
 It would be useful to have an app that can recognize a variety of different foods through a smartphone app.
 The thought process was, find a food dataset, train a model on it, find an app framework, insert model on it, and voilà.

-## Dataset
+### Dataset
 Found the largest dataset that seemed polished and professional--the [Food-475 Database](http://www.ivl.disco.unimib.it/activities/food475db/).
 Larger is better right?
 This database is actually a combination of four datasets that include: UECFOOD256, VIREO, Food-101, and Food-50.
 Of these, I needed to get permission from the administrator for the Food-101 dataset (a professor at a Chinese university).
 I had no problem downloading the train/test split spreadsheet, the UECFOOD256 dataset, VIREO, and Food-101, but I could not find any links for the Food-50 dataset.
 The Food-50 dataset was missing from a certain lab webpage of National Taiwan University which it should have been on.
 So, I decided to just skip the Food-50 dataset.
 This may introduce bias because the creators of the Food-475 dataset may have split the data into training and testing in a certain way.

-## Model and Approach
+### Model and Approach
 According to papers such as [Hassannejad, Hamid, et al. "Food Image Recognition Using Very Deep Convolutional Networks."
 Proceedings of the 2nd International Workshop on Multimedia Assisted Dietary Management.
 ACM, 2016.](https://dl.acm.org/citation.cfm?id=2986042) and [NVIDIA DEEP LEARNING CONTEST 2016, Keun-dong Lee, DaUn Jeong, Seungjae Lee, Hyung Kwan Son (ETRI VisualBrowsing Team), Oct.7, 2016.](https://www.gputechconf.co.kr/assets/files/presentations/2-1650-1710_DL_Contest_%EC%A7%80%EC%A0%95%EC%A3%BC%EC%A0%9C_%EB%8C%80%EC%83%81.pdf), researchers were able to achieve around 90% accuracy on the Food-101 dataset with transfer learning models with Inception V3 and ResNet200.
 However, these papers never mention anything about mobile deployment so I decided to start off with a simple [SqueezeNet model](https://arxiv.org/pdf/1602.07360.pdf) which is a lightweight model that is suited for mobile development.

 ### Training